RandomTube/RandomTubePlayer/README.md

-# RandomTube - Play Random YouTube-Videos with PHP
+# RandomTube - Play Random YouTube-Videos with PHP (Development edition)
 [![Twitter Follow](https://img.shields.io/twitter/follow/shields_io.svg?style=social&label=Follow&maxAge=2592000&style=flat)](https://twitter.com/FailPlayDE)  [![License](https://img.shields.io/badge/License-GNU-lightgrey.svg?style=flat)](LICENSE)

 With this script you can play random videos from an list via PHP.
-An example you can find at https://mysl.it
+An example you can find at https://mysl.it/000.php

 Autoplay does >not< work on Google-Chrome Android!
+Will be fixed soon!

+#IN DEVELOPMENT VERSION
+There are still many things that shouldn't be like it is actually.
+Im working on it ^-^

 #Server Requirements

 ```
 A Webserver (Apache, Nginx, IIS)
-An PHP Version greate than 5.4
+PHP 5.4 or newer
 ```

 #Installation